MaximevdHeijden/PNM-RFB-electrode/README.md

 •	**plots:** the plots will be outputted in this folder.\
 •	**output:** for saving the output data from the scripts.

-**NOTE:** Before starting, carefully check wether you have all the information to run the scripts (input data, networks, fitting parameters required etc.).
+**NOTE:** Before starting, carefully check whether you have all the information to run the scripts (input data, networks, fitting parameters required etc.).

 ## Future research directions
 Although effective, the PNM can be further improved to better capture the electrode performance, which is discussed in the following [BLOG](https://maximevdheijden.github.io/2023/11/23/PNMprospects/).